devmoran/slsa/docs/index.md

         badge: /images/levelBadge3.svg
     - 4:
         title: Level 4
-        text: The highest assurances of build integrity and measures for dependency management
+        text: The highest assurances of build integrity and measures for dependency management in place
         badge: /images/levelBadge4.svg
 testimonials:
     - 1: